 A Habitat home provides a strong foundation for a family – an opportunity on which they can build a better life.
 A decent place to live and an affordable loan help homeowners save more, invest in education, pursue opportunities, and have more financial stability.

-As part of the Habitat homeownership program, Habitat homeowners are required to complete a minimum of 500 hours of ‘sweat equity’ before they move into their home and Jody and her daughters are ready to tackle those hours.
+As part of the Habitat homeownership program, Habitat homeowners are required to complete a minimum of 500 volunteer hours before they move into their home and Jody and her daughters are ready to tackle those hours.
 Megan has already started volunteering at Kawartha Food Share, and they all hope to volunteer at the ReStore together as well.

 Jody and her daughters will move into their new home on Leahy’s Lane in February 2022 and plan to celebrate by giving thanks to everyone that made their new home possible.